powiedl/twitter-clone-typescript/README.md

 With this json the script for dev in package.json becomes as simple as `"dev": "nodemon",`.

+# General TypeScript learnings

+## instanceof

+**instanceof** has the following requirements:

+- the left hand side must be of type any or an object type or a type parameter.
+- the right hand side must be a class (not an interface or type!).

+### left hand side tweaks

+If your left hand side does not suit (maybe because it is an union type) you can treat it `as any` first: `(f._id as any) instanceof Types.ObjectId` (from **types/notification.types.ts**).
+I think the usage of any is fine here, because we narrow it down afterwards with the instanceof.

+### right hand side tweaks

+If you want to use a type on the right hand side ...
+I don't have a solution right now.
+We must convert the type to something similar, but with an constructor function ...

 # Express with TypeScript

 We can define our controller functions for the different routes following this pattern: